jbcodeforce/shift_left_utils/docs/command.md

 * `--compute-pool-id TEXT`: Flink compute pool ID.
 If not provided, it will create a pool.
 * `--dml-only / --no-dml-only`: By default the deployment will do DDL and DML, with this flag it will deploy only DML  [default: no-dml-only]
-* `--force / --no-force`: The children deletion will be done only if they are stateful.
-This Flag force to drop table and recreate all (ddl, dml)  [default: no-force]
+* `--may-start-children / --no-may-start-children`: The children will not be started by default.
+They may be started differently according to the fact they are stateful or stateless.  [default: no-may-start-children]
 * `--help`: Show this message and exit.